wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-hybrid-deployments/includes/6-troubleshoot-mailbox-replication-service.md

 Exchange Server uses dynamic message throttling.
 However, you can disable dynamic throttling and instead customize message throttling by adjusting several settings, which are maintained in the MRS config file, MsExchangeMailboxReplication.exe.config.

 The following screenshot displays the MsExchangeMailboxReplication.exe.config file.
-This file is stored in the %ExchangeInstallPath%\\Bin folder.<br>
+This file is stored in the %ExchangeInstallPath%\\Bin folder.

 :::image type="content" source="../media/exchange-mailbox-replication-2ea72e58.png" alt-text="Screenshot displaying the file that controls the throttling settings.
 The file is named Microsoft Exchange Mailbox Replication dot exe dot config.":::